brsbyrk/bayrak.dev/src/pages/projects/remage.md

 ## Reflecting on the Journey

 Creating Remage has been both a challenge and a joy.
 It’s a project that truly reflects my approach to app development: keeping things simple, effective, and accessible.
 I’m looking forward to seeing how users react and gathering feedback to keep improving the app.

-Thank you for reading, and I hope you’ll follow along as Remage continues to grow!